apache/camel/MIGRATION.md

 TODO: Should this be a table?
 TODO: Add the other moved classes/packages etc

+#### Generic Information

 The classes from `org.apache.camel.impl` that was intended to support Camel developers building custom components has been moved out of `camel-core` into `camel-support` into the `org.apache.camel.support` package.
 If you have built custom Camel components that may have used some of these APIs you would then need to migrate.

 All the classes in `org.apache.camel.util.component` has been moved from the camel-core JAR to the package `org.apache.camel.support.component` in the `camel-support` JAR.

+The method `xslt` has been removed from `org.apache.camel.builder.AggregationStrategies`.
+Instead use the `XsltAggregationStrategy` from `camel-xslt` JAR directly.

+The getter/setter for `bindingMode` on `RestEndpoint` has been changed to use type `org.apache.camel.spi.RestConfiguration.RestBindingMode` from `camel-api` JAR.
+Instead of using this type class you can also call the setter method with string type instead.

+#### Generic Classes

 The class `JNDIContext` has been moved from `org.apache.camel.util.jndi.JNDIContext` in the camel-core JAR to `org.apache.camel.support.jndi.JNDIContext` and moved to the `camel-support` JAR.

+#### Helpers

 The class `EventHelper` has been moved from `org.apache.camel.util.EventHelper` in the camel-core JAR to `org.apache.camel.support.EventHelper` and moved to the `camel-support` JAR.